Garrett Hartley: 2008 season

 Hartley was signed by the New Orleans Saints on October 29, 2008, to replace Taylor Mehlhaff, who was released.
 He played in his first game on November 9, 2008, against the Atlanta Falcons.
 Hartley came out strong, booting 13 for 13 field goal attempts for the 2008 season.

+2009 season

-He was expected to be the Saints starting kicker for the 2009 season.
-However, Hartley was given a 4-game suspension after testing positive for a banned stimulant, Adderall.
+Hartley was expected to be the Saints starting kicker for the 2009 season.
+However, he was given a 4-game suspension after testing positive for a banned stimulant, Adderall.
 Hartley remained inactive (while longtime Saints kicker John Carney handled the kicking duties) until the Saints' twelfth game of the season, against the Washington Redskins.
 Hartley then kicked four field goals, including the game winning kick in overtime that allowed the Saints to preserve their undefeated record.
 He missed the first field goal of his professional career in this game, from 58 yards.
-He held the NFL record for most consecutive field goals made to start a career, with 16 until the record was broken in 2012 by Kai Forbath of the Washington Redskins.
+He held the NFL record for most consecutive field goals made to start a career, with 16 until the record was broken in 2012 by Kai Forbath.
 On January 24, 2010, he made a 40-yard field goal in overtime against the Minnesota Vikings in the NFC Championship to send the New Orleans Saints to their first Super Bowl.
 He continued in Super Bowl XLIV, going 3-for-3 with field goals of 46, 44, and 47 yards in the 31–17 victory over the Indianapolis Colts.
 He became the first kicker in Super Bowl history to convert three field goals of 40 yards or more.